Partridge Island is a great place to go for a hike and to search for fossils.

 The easiest way to find Partridge Island once in Parrsboro is to start at the Fundy Geological Museum.

 From the Fundy Geological Museum: turn left on Main St. as you leave the parking lot; Main St. turns into Whitehall Road; at the bend in the road (after about 3.5 km) you’ll see a sign for Ottawa House which will be on your left.
-Check out this google map of the area.
+Check out the map below which lists Patridge Island.

 Follow the driveway into Ottawa House; you can park here or you can continue down to the beach and park there.